 It is possible to do this manually, however the most time efficient method is to use a social media management platform like CrowdControlHQ.

 It is worth remembering that customers will talk about an organisation and its products or services on social media, but not always direct these messages to the organisation’s social media accounts.
-By implementing a coherent listening strategy (and using tools such as CrowdControlHQ’s Buzz Monitor) these comments can be discovered, analysed and responded to; enabling customer interaction and providing the opportunity to directly manage the organisation’s reputation online.
+By implementing a coherent social media listening strategy (and using tools such as CrowdControlHQ’s Buzz Monitor) these comments can be discovered, analysed and responded to; enabling customer interaction and providing the opportunity to directly manage the organisation’s reputation online.

 The final step is taking into consideration how your organisation will manage the process of building and influencing its reputation online.
 A robust social media strategy should establish a process to efficiently manage both inbound and outbound social media content, whilst ensuring there is consistency in the customer experience.